Understanding And Optimizing Your Search Bar

 • Specific Description Phrases: If a content librarian remembers a unique phrase used within an asset's description summary, selecting Search in Description surfaces the asset without generating unrelated title noise.

-• Noise Reduction: Searching a generic term like "Spring" might yield thousands of global results.
-Scoping the query exclusively to the Title field narrows the list down instantly to assets explicitly named with that specific term.
+• Noise Reduction: Searching for a generic term like "Spring" might yield thousands of global results.
+Scoping the query to the Title field narrows the list instantly to assets explicitly named with that term.

 Search Bar Key Aspects

 Using Search Tips and Shortcuts: To help you find assets more efficiently, the search bar includes built-in guidance and navigation tools.
 You can still access search tips by clicking the (?)
 Help icon located in the bottom-left corner of the search dropdown.
-This will provide a quick reference for using operators (like AND, OR, NOT) and wildcards to refine your results.
+This will provide a quick reference for using operators (such as AND, OR, and NOT) and wildcards to refine your results.

 Natural Language Search: If enabled for your portal, you can toggle on Use natural language search at the top of the search dropdown.
 This allows you to find images by describing them (e.g., "a person sitting on a bench in a park") rather than relying solely on specific filenames or tags.